 Today’s students will be tomorrow’s safety professionals and ensuring their success is key to improving workplace safety worldwide.
-The Foundation has helped thousands of students in their educations by providing hundreds of thousands of dollars in scholarships each year and improving the strength of OSH programs through ABET accreditation.
+The Foundation has helped thousands of students in their educations by providing hundreds of thousands of dollars in scholarships each year.

 Since 1990, the ASSE Foundation has provided more than $1.6M+ in scholarships to more than 500 OSH students.
 With your help, we provide these programs to advance the safety profession.
 We exist because safety matters - for workers, for families, and for the future of our world.